joseguardo/IntelligentChunking/app/data/processed/original/chunks/40_amendments_and_waivers.md

 An amendment, waiver or consent in relation to any term of any Senior Finance Document that has the effect of changing or which relates to:

-- (a) a Material Event of Default, the definition of "Material Event of Default" or the definitions used therein;
+1. a Material Event of Default, the definition of "Material Event of Default" or the definitions used therein;
-- (b) the provisions of clause 24.1 (Financial statements) or clause 24.2 (Provision and Contents of Compliance Certificate) which has the effect of delaying the delivery of the financial statements or Compliance Certificate (as the case may be) referred to therein by more than 30 days (beyond the time limits contemplated by those provisions in their original form);
+2. the provisions of clause 24.1 (Financial statements) or clause 24.2 (Provision and Contents of Compliance Certificate) which has the effect of delaying the delivery of the financial statements or Compliance Certificate (as the case may be) referred to therein by more than 30 days (beyond the time limits contemplated by those provisions in their original form);
-- (c) the definitions of "Permitted Security" or the provisions of clause 26.15 (Negative Pledge) to the extent that the effect of such amendment or waiver is to permit the incurrence of Security that ranks pari passu or in priority to the Revolving Facility and would be materially adverse to the interests of the Lenders under the Revolving Facility Lenders;
+3. the definitions of "Permitted Security" or the provisions of clause 26.15 (Negative Pledge) to the extent that the effect of such amendment or waiver is to permit the incurrence of Security that ranks pari passu or in priority to the Revolving Facility and would be materially adverse to the interests of the Lenders under the Revolving Facility Lenders;
-- (d) clause 27.6 (Insolvency), clause 27.7 (Insolvency Proceedings) or clause 27.8 (Creditors' Process) to the extent such change would be materially adverse to the interest of the Lenders under the Revolving Facility;
+4. clause 27.6 (Insolvency), clause 27.7 (Insolvency Proceedings) or clause 27.8 (Creditors' Process) to the extent such change would be materially adverse to the interest of the Lenders under the Revolving Facility;
-- (e) the definitions of "Change of Control", "Significant Asset" or "Significant Company";
+5. the definitions of "Change of Control", "Significant Asset" or "Significant Company";
-- (f) clause 4.1(b) (Purpose);
+6. clause 4.1(b) (Purpose);

+# 5.2 Further Conditions Precedent

+including, for the purposes of clause 5.2 (Further Conditions Precedent) only, any Default that would constitute a drawstop under that clause;

+# 6 Utilisation - Loans

+# 6.7 Clean Down

+# 9.3(c) Voluntary Prepayment of Term Loans

+# 11 Mandatory Prepayment and Cancellation

+# 27.16 Repudiation and Rescission of Agreements

+# 25.2(d) Super Senior EBITDA

+the definition of "Adjusted EBITDA" or "Total Net Debt" or, solely for the purposes of determining those ratios, the definitions used or clauses referred to in that paragraph or that definition;

+# 26.16 Disposals

+to the extent that such amendment or waiver is to permit Significant Disposals which are not permitted by the definition of Permitted Disposal as at the date of this agreement;

+# 27.20 Revolving Facility Acceleration

+# 40.4 Majority Revolving Facility Lender matters

+# 40.6 Other Exceptions

+shall require the consent of the Majority Lenders and the Majority Revolving Lenders.

+Any waiver of a Material Event of Default shall not require any consent of the Majority Lenders, provided that, where the event or circumstance that caused such Material Event of Default has also resulted in a Default, such Default may only be waived by the Majority Lenders, but for the avoidance of doubt any waiver of such Default by the Majority Lenders will not constitute a waiver of the corresponding Material Event of Default.

 # 40.5 Approved List